Healthy Fats Vs. Bad Fats: How to Tell the DifferenceBy Jenny Craig

 The good fats

 Healthy, dietary fats are unsaturated, such as polyunsaturated fatty acids and monounsaturated fats.
 These good fats are the ones you want on your team when it comes to keeping your heart ticking, as they lower LDL cholesterol and increase HDL (the good cholesterol) and decrease your risk of heart disease.
-Polyunsaturated fats are found in vegetable oils (corn, soybean, safflower) and walnuts, poultry and omega-3 fatty rich foods, such as fish (salmon, mackerel, trout, sardines, tuna), flax and pumpkin/chia seeds.
+According to the American Heart Association, polyunsaturated fats are typically liquid at room temperature but when chilled can become solid.
+On the other hand, monounsaturated fat is solid when refrigerated, but liquid on your kitchen counter.
+Monounsaturated fats are also usually rich in vitamin E which is a beneficial antioxidant.

 The bad fats